ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

     Mount gear shafts

-    * Fit the combined gear shaft and hob into the Dual base making sure the teeth of the gear mesh nicely with the worm gear.
+    * Fit the combined gear shaft and hob into the C/C base making sure the teeth of the gear mesh nicely with the worm gear.

 Step 8